 - (a) "Outside Activity" is defined in Florida Statute § 1012.977.
 It "includes anything an employee does for an organization or an individual, other than the university or entity, that is related to the employee's expertise."
-It includes any private practice, private consulting, additional teaching or research, or other activity, compensated or uncompensated, which is not part of the faculty member's assigned duties and for which the University has provided no compensation.
-Appendix K provides illustrative examples of some Outside Activities that must be reported and some that generally do not have to be reported. - (b) "Financial Interest" is defined in Florida Statute § 1012.977.
+It includes any private practice, private consulting, additional teaching or research, or other activity, compensated or uncompensated, related to the employee's expertise, which is not part of the faculty member's assigned duties and for which the University has provided no compensation.
+Appendix K provides illustrative examples of some Outside Activities that must be reported and some that do not have to be reported. - (b) "Financial Interest" is defined in Florida Statute § 1012.977.
 It "includes anything of value other than that provided directly by the university."
-Financial Interests must be reported in the following circumstances: - (1) There is an actual or contemplated business relationship between the outside entity in which the faculty member has an interest and the University or its direct support organizations; or - (2) There is a relationship of such interest with the faculty member's University responsibilities; or - (3) Such disclosure is required by University regulation or policy (provided such policies do not conflict with the express terms of this Agreement), or state or federal law - (c) "Conflict of Interest" shall mean - (1) any conflict between the private interests of the faculty member and the public interests of the University, the Board of Trustees, or the State of
+Financial Interests must be reported in the following circumstances: - (1) There is an actual or contemplated business relationship between an outside entity in which the faculty member has an interest and the University or its direct support organizations; or - (2) The Financial Interest relates to the faculty member's University responsibilities; or - (3) Such disclosure is required by University regulation or policy (provided such policies do not conflict with the express terms of this Agreement), or state or federal law - (c) "Conflict of Interest" shall mean - (1) any conflict between the private interests of the faculty member and the public interests of the University, the Board of Trustees, or the State of any activity that interferes with the full performance of the faculty member's professional or institutional responsibilities or obligations